Orange-OpenSource/ouds-ios/docs_release/README.md

 You can also [look inside this commit](https://github.com/Orange-OpenSource/ouds-ios/commit/5ce9b68aa03304fef91fc45ef43a379b4f22f98b) for example.

-- Generate documentation: from Xcode build the doc, export each doccarchive, then rnu the script ; it will update online version and generate a ZIP file in _/tmp_
+- Generate documentation: from Xcode build the doc, export each doccarchive, then run the script ; it will update online version and generate a ZIP file in _/tmp_
     ```shell
     ./uploadWebDoc.sh --libversion=X.Y.Z --usegit
     # --usegit means updating GitHub Pages branch